-The landowner may not only perceive that they have 'missed out' on a significant expected income stream, but may also raise concerns about the potential impacts of turbines located on neighbouring properties, including changes in amenity, audible noise, construction disruption, loss of property value and other effects of the wind or solar farm.
-The fact that the landowner's neighbours are hosting turbines or arrays and receiving payments can further aggravate the situation for the landowner that missed out.
+The landholder may not only perceive that they have 'missed out' on a significant expected income stream but may also raise concerns about the potential impacts of turbines located on neighbouring properties, including changes in amenity, audible noise, construction disruption, loss of property value and other effects of the wind or solar farm.
+The fact that the landholder's neighbours are hosting turbines or arrays and receiving payments can further aggravate the situation for the landholder that 'missed out'.

-This situation can also be exacerbated by developers conducting confidential, individual discussions and negotiations with specific landowners, creating a level of distrust amongst neighbouring landowners and the developer from the outset.
+This situation can also be exacerbated by developers conducting confidential, individual discussions and negotiations with specific landowners, creating a level of distrust amongst neighbouring landholders and the developer from the outset.

 The consequences of these scenarios can be severe, both in terms of fracturing support for the project within the community as well as dividing the community in economic and social terms.
-Developers need to be mindful of the consequences which may arise from their conduct in landowner negotiations and the magnitude of impact on landowners with regard to changes to proposed solar array areas or the number of turbines and turbine layouts.
+Developers need to be mindful of the consequences which may arise from their conduct in landholder negotiations and the magnitude of impact on landholders with regard to changes to proposed solar array areas or the number of turbines and turbine layouts.

 There is also a high risk that project prospectors, who may not have fully considered the implications of these scenarios, inadvertently conduct themselves in a manner that can result in long-term resentment to large-scale renewable developments within local and wider communities where the project is proposed.
 While these actions may lead to difficulties in relation to the success of the specific project, they also have the potential impact of creating difficulties for other project developers who may be undertaking development of neighbouring projects in the region.
-At times, these situations have brought and still have the potential to bring the large-scale renewable industry into disrepute.
+At times, insensitive conduct by developers have brought and still have the potential to bring the large-scale renewable industry into disrepute or lead to protracted litigation in an attempt to slow or stop projects.

-The Commissioner has observed some successful methods by developers of working with landowners that have ultimately missed out on hosting some or all of the expected assets.
-Such methods recognise the landowner's long-term engagement and commitment during the project's development.
-Observed solutions include making a level of payment to the landowner that may be based on a range of parameters, including the number and type of assets that the landowner had been originally expecting to host.
+The Commissioner has observed successful methods by developers of working with landholders who have ultimately missed out on hosting some or all of the expected assets on their property.
+Such methods recognise the landholder's long-term engagement and commitment during the project's development.
+Observed solutions include making a level of payment to the landholder that may be based on a range of parameters such as the number and type of assets that the landowner had been originally expecting to host.